How to Get an EIN Without an SSN (Non-Resident Guide)

 - Completed Form SS-4

-- A cover sheet with your return fax number or callback number
+- Cover sheet with your return fax number

-- No additional documentation is required (no passport copies, no articles of organization)
+- Nothing else.
+No passport copies, no articles of organization.

-What you will receive: The IRS faxes back a confirmation letter (CP 575) containing your EIN.
-Keep this document — banks and payment processors accept it as proof of your EIN assignment.
+The IRS faxes back a CP 575 confirmation letter with your EIN.
+Keep it.
+Banks and payment processors treat it as proof of assignment.

 How does your structure score?